Supermagnum/heatsink/readme.txt

 So, approximately 1.65 kilograms of ice (equivalent to the mass of water being cooled) would be needed to remove 1848.8 watts of energy from 3 liters of water/glycol mix at 40 degrees Celsius over a period of 150 seconds.

+It will take approximately 42.86 seconds to remove 275,880 joules of heat with a flow rate of 5 liters per minute.

 Now, when the coolant has reached 18 degrees Celsius say we want to keep it at that temperature.

 How one can calculate the amounts of ice needed per hour to keep the coolant liquid at 18 degrees Celsius if the ambient air temperature is 40 degrees Celsius: